darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 # additional options

-The following additional options are disabled by default and can be enabled by manually editing your `darktablerc` file while darktable is closed.
+The following additional options are "hidden" by default but can be toggled by manually editing your `darktablerc` file while darktable is closed.

 ## "3 tab" mode